mixpanel/docs/pages/docs/migration/adobe-analytics.md

 ### Data Model

-Adobe’s data model is based on the concept of Hits which contains the event names and the relevant properties associated with a particular event.
-Depending on how your Adobe instance is set up, you could have a different eVar name to signify the name of the event that is being triggered.
-When an event is being triggered regards of which event it is, it will all appear on Adobe as a Hit whereas on Mixpanel’s UI it will show up with the exact name of the event. eVars are custom variables that can be designed accordingly to the metrics required by the organisations and works the same way as Mixpanel’s event properties.
-By default, eVars persist beyond the Hit they are set on although their expiration is customisable.

-The concatenation of post_visid_high and post_visid_low are typically used as the standard of identifying unique visitors on Adobe where on Mixpanel its determined by the cannonical ID associated with the user.

 Mixpanel’s data model is based on events and properties, rather than Adobe which is schema-based with many different configurable data types.
 While this might be a shift if you come from the schema model where you define your data to be captured upfront before sending any data, we’ve found [schema-on-read](/docs/how-it-works/infrastructure#schema-on-read) to be both more flexible and easier to set up and use.